Quantum error detection in qubit-resonator star architecture: Qubit specifications

 \section{Qubit specifications}

 We show the main QPU characteristics in Table~\ref{table:QPUbenchmark}.
-For for more detailed description of the device, calibration and benchmarking methods, and definitions, refer to Ref.~\cite{deneb}.
+For for more detailed description of the device, calibration and benchmarking methods, and definitions, refer to Ref.~\cite{Deneb}.

 Because the QPU characteristics fluctuate in time, the experiments described in the main text were done in two different configurations that gave better performances at the time of the experiment.
-Experiments described in Section~\ref{sec:logical error rate} use configuration A, see Table~\ref{table:QPU parameters A}, while experiments presented in Sections~\ref{sec:stabilizer tomo}, \ref{sec:tomography} and \ref{sec:bell} were done in configuration B, see Table~\ref{table:QPU parameters B}.
+We carry out the calibration and benchmarking sequence twice a day for single qubit gates, two qubit gates and readout.
+One entire experiment, such as in Fig.~\ref{fig:Logical_expectation_values}, takes around 12h to run, which is the time between two recalibrations.
+Experiments described in Section~\ref{sec:logical error rate} use Configurations A, see Table~\ref{table:QPU parameters A}, while experiments presented in Sections~\ref{sec:stabilizer tomo}, \ref{sec:tomography} and \ref{sec:bell} were done in Configuration B, see Table~\ref{table:QPU parameters B}.
 We give the characteristic life time of each qubits measured in within the same day as the experiments.
 These values are used in the respective simulations of the experiment.